 - Physics (8-12)

 Students in the Post-Baccalaureate Licensure Pathway may enroll in university day courses or Continuing Education credit courses.
 Most university teacher preparation pathways require a minimum two-semester commitment.
 Coursework and field experience are followed by a semester of student teaching.
 Course requirements and field placements are the responsibility of the individual teacher preparation pathway, not University Without Walls.
 Students in this pathway may take up to 18 credits per semester without special overload permission, but are subject to all other Division of Continuing and Professional Education and University of Massachusetts academic regulations.

-Application for admission to Post-Baccalaureate Teacher Licensure Pathway consists of a personal essay, two letters of recommendation, one official transcript from each college attended (including the university), and a $15 processing fee.
-To be considered for acceptance to the post-BA pathway, candidates will need to have met all subject matter requirements.
+Application for admission to Post-Baccalaureate Teacher Licensure Pathway consists of a personal statement, resume, two letters of recommendation, and one official transcript from each college attended (including the University of Massachusetts).
+To be considered for acceptance to the Post-BA pathway, candidates will need to have met all subject matter requirements for the license pursued.
 Many of these requirements can be satisfied through completing an undergraduate degree in the subject they wish to teach.
 However, there may be additional course requirements not satisfied by the major or degree; to complete these additional requirements, students are expected to meet with a subject matter advisor for further consultation.

 Applicants to Post-Baccalaureate Licensure should be aware that the Massachusetts Department of Elementary and Secondary Education now requires candidates for educational licensure to pass a two-part examination in Communication and Literacy Skills and in the Subject Area content of the license.
 The College of Education policy requires that the Communication and Literacy Skills test be passed before the end of the first semester of enrollment in the pathway, and that the Subject Area test be passed before the beginning of student teaching.